mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 For trivially parallel tasks, such as... genetic algorithm... take advantage of scalable cloud infrastructure.

 Kubernetes...
 Horizontal Pod Autoscaling.
 Horizontal scaling means that the response is to deploy more Pods.
-This is different from *vertical* scaling, which for Kubernetes would mean assigning more resources (for example: memory or CPU) to the Pods that are already running for the workload.
+This is different from *vertical* scaling, which for Kubernetes would mean assigning more resources (for example: memory or CPU) to the Pods that are already running for the workload. -->

-## Summary

-By following the above practices, it is possible to create robust cloud-based APIs for numerical and machine learning models, making them accessible to users without the traditional barriers to adoption.
-While this post uses a simple regression model for illustration, the architecture can easily scale to more complex or compute-intensive models with features like asynchronous processing, job queues and scheduling.
-This approach also enables seamless integration between models, paving the way for fully automated end-to-end workflows.